Biography

 Discography As leader

-• 2004: Cobra Basemento (Self Released) with Saul Kaye, Michael Godwin
+• 2004: Cobra Basemento (Self Released) with Billie Davies on acoustic drums, Saul Kaye on electric synth guitar, Michael Godwin on el. bass.

-• 2005: Dreams (Self Released) with Saul Kaye, Michael Godwin, Lee Elfenbein
+• 2005: Dreams (Self Released) with Billie Davies on acoustic drums, Saul Kaye on electric synth guitar, Michael Godwin on el. bass, Lee Elfenbein on upright bass.

 • 2012: all about Love.
-(Cobra Basement) with Tome Bone Ralls on trombone, Oliver Steinberg on upright bass and electric bass
+(Cobra Basement) with Billie Davies on acoustic drums, Tome Bone Ralls on trombone, Oliver Steinberg on upright bass and electric bass.

-• 2013: 12 VOLT (Cobra Basement) with Daniel Coffeng on electric guitar, Adam Levy on upright bass
+• 2013: 12 VOLT (Cobra Basement) with Billie Davies on hybrid drums, Daniel Coffeng on electric guitar, Adam Levy on upright bass.

-• 2015: "Hand In Hand In The Hand Of The Moon" (Cobra Basement) with Alex Blaine on tenor sax, Branden Lewis on trumpet, Evan Oberla on trombone and Ed Strohsahl on upright bass.
+• 2015: "Hand In Hand In The Hand Of The Moon" (Cobra Basement) with Billie Davies on acoustic and on hybrid drums, Alex Blaine on tenor sax, Branden Lewis on trumpet, Evan Oberla on trombone and Ed Strohsahl on upright bass.

-• 2016: "On Hollywood Boulevard" (Self Released) with Evan Oberla on electric piano, synthesizer and trombone, Oliver Watkinson on electric bass and IRIS P. vocals and spoken word.
+• 2016: "On Hollywood Boulevard" (Self Released) with Billie Davies on electronic drums, Evan Oberla on electric piano, synthesizer and trombone, Oliver Watkinson on electric bass and IRIS P. vocals and spoken word.

-• 2018: "Perspectives II" (Self Released) with Evan Oberla on electric piano, synthesizer and trombone, Oliver Watkinson on upright bass, Feat.
+• 2018: "Perspectives II" (Self Released) with Billie Davies on acoustic drums, Evan Oberla on electric piano, synthesizer and trombone, Oliver Watkinson on upright bass, Feat.
 Ari Kohn on woodwinds, Iris P. vocals and spoken word, Allie Porter vocals and spoken word.

 Discography As A Contributor